omics-datascience/modulector/README.md

 - Error Response:
   - Code: 200
   - Content: empty paginated response (number of elements = 0)
-- Additional details: **We capitalize the R present in the miRNA for each record because they are mature, however, the file does not format it correctly and on the website they show up capitalized**
+- Additional details: **We capitalize the R present in the miRNA for each record in HMDD database because they are mature, however, the file does not format it correctly and on the website they show up capitalized**

 ### Drugs